 Taking the test is easy.
 Here’s how to do Evvy’s at-home STD test:

-1. Unwrap the swab, being careful not to touch the swab end with your hands or any surface, and insert it into the vagina (1-2 inches deep).
+1. Unwrap the vaginal swab, being careful not to touch the swab end with your hands or any surface, and insert it into the vagina (1-2 inches deep).

-2. Move the swab in several full circles along the vaginal walls for 20 seconds, making sure all sides of the swab tip are covered in a sample.
+2. Move the vaginal swab in several full circles along the vaginal walls for 20 seconds, making sure all sides of the swab tip are covered in a sample.

 3. Remove the swab from the vagina and insert it (swab-end first) into the collection tube.
-Snap off the end of the swab stick at the breakpoint, and screw the cap onto the collection tube.
+Snap off the end of the vaginal swab stick at the breakpoint, and screw the cap onto the collection tube.

 That’s it!
 Once your sample arrives in the lab, you should receive preliminary test results within 1-3 days.